Rock on Top of Another Rock: Construction

 The first incarnation of the work was constructed for the Norwegian Public Roads Administration which commissioned artworks for its 18 tourist routes.
 The artists used a picture of a toy Playmobil crane lifting a large rock to illustrate their proposal, which was to place one large rock on top of another.
 This would be in the style of a wayfarer's cairn—a marker to show that someone had passed this way—but on a grand, monumental scale.
 In that case, the lower rock was already in place, and a real crane was used to place another rock on top of it.

 The two granite boulders used for the Serpentine work were natural rocks deposited by glacial action in North Wales.
 They weighed almost 30 tons each so their exact shape was mapped using lidar and then 3D models were constructed to determine a position in which they would balance without aid.
 This work was led by Alice Blair of the Arup engineering consultancy.
 The installation in London is temporary, as it was planned to be moved to its permanent site in Doha after a year.
-The exhibition in London was extended until September 2014 and complemented the new Serpentine Pavilion of Smiljan Radic, which also features large boulders.
+The exhibition in London was extended until September 2014 and complemented the new Serpentine Pavilion of Smiljan Radić Clarke, which also features large boulders.